1. What is the different between Workgroup and Domain? Domain Server has Centralized Control Where else Workgroup has no Centralized Control

 22. Name 3 benefits of using AD-integrated zones.

-* By creating AD- integrated zone you can also trace hacker and spammer by creating reverse zone.
+By creating AD- integrated zone you can also trace hacker and spammer by

 23. How do you backup & Restore AD?